Courses for exchange students

 - You can check if conditions apply to a course and what these conditions are.
 Below you can find more detailed information on courses with specific criteria (LAS, GLB, Intervict, CentER, Econometrics, JADS)

-- If there is a maximum number of exchange students, you can find how many students can be admitted.
+- If there is a quota, you can find the maximum number of exchange students that can be admitted.

-- You can also see if the course runs for the complete semester (Spring) or for just one block (Block 3 or 4).
-Courses in Block 3 will run from January until March/April and courses in block 4 will run from April to May/June.
-Courses from both blocks can have resit exams until July 10th.
+- You can also see if the course runs for the complete semester (Fall or Spring) or for just one block (Block 1, 2, 3 or 4).
+Please find more information on semester and block dates below under "Academic Calendar".

 Please keep the following in mind when selecting courses: